 Wooten Neighborhood Association meets Monday, July 11 at 7pm.
 Please come!

 The agenda will include reports about neighborhood events, safety and crime, and Wooten Park activities.
-Last meeting, we heard from our District 7 councilmember’s office, and our police District Representative Judson Chapman — along with lots of other news from neighbors.
+We usually hear from our District 7 councilmember’s office, and our police District Representative Judson Chapman — along with lots of other news from neighbors.
 (Look for meeting minutes below.)

 Presently we’ve submitted our neighborhood preferences for traffic calming to our city council member representative Leslie Pool, which includes traffic calming on Fairfield.
 Michael Joseph Gaudini is our point person on this issue in her office.